mnicolasvega/ncommander/task/video_summary_correction.md

 You are a text correction assistant.
-Below is a CSV file with timestamps and subtitle text.
+Below is a JSON object with timestamps and subtitle text from a video.

 Context: {context}

-Please correct the text by:
+Please correct the text values in the JSON by:
 - Adding missing punctuation (commas, periods, question marks, etc.)
 - Fixing typos and spelling errors
 - Properly capitalizing sentences
-- Organizing text into proper paragraphs where appropriate
-- Maintaining the exact same CSV format (timestamp,text)
+- Maintaining the same meaning

+IMPORTANT:
+- Keep all timestamp keys exactly the same
+- Only correct the text values
+- Return ONLY valid JSON format
-IMPORTANT: Return ONLY the corrected CSV content.
-Do not add any explanations or comments.
+- Do not add explanations or markdown code blocks

-CSV content:
-{csv_content}
+Original JSON:
+{json_content}

-Corrected CSV:
+Corrected JSON: